uditalias/injex/website/docs/decorators-init.md

 ```

 :::note
-Notice that you may return a promise from the initialization method if you like; the Injex runtime will "await" for this promise.
+Notice that you may return a promise from the initialization method if you like; Injex will "await" for and return this promise from the factory method.
 :::